bjmt/yamtk/README.md

 ### Usage

 ```
-yamshuf v1.0  Copyright (C) 2023  Benjamin Jean-Marie Tremblay
+yamshuf v1.1  Copyright (C) 2023  Benjamin Jean-Marie Tremblay

 Usage:  yamshuf [options] -i sequences.fa

  -i <str>   Filename of fast(a|q)-formatted file containing DNA/RNA sequences
             to scan.
 Can be gzipped.
 Use '-' for stdin.
 Non-standard
             characters (i.e. other than ACGTU) will be read but are treated as
             the letter N during shuffling (exceptions: when -l is used or when
             -k is set to 1).
 Fastq files will be output as fasta.
  -k <int>   Size of shuffled k-mers.
 Default: 3.
 When k = 1 a Fisher-Yates
             shuffle is performed.
 Max k for Euler/Markov methods: 9.
  -o <str>   Filename to output results.
 By default output goes to stdout.
  -s <int>   Seed to initialize random number generator.
 Default: 4.
  -m         Use Markov shuffling instead of performing a random Eulerian walk.
             Essentially generates random sequences with similar k-mer
             compositions.
 Generally requires large sequences to be effective.
  -l         Split up the sequences linearly into k-mers and do a Fisher-Yates
             shuffle instead of performing a random Eulerian walk.
 Very fast.
  -r <int>   Repeat shuffling for each sequence any number of times.
 The repeat
             number will be appended to the sequence name.
 Default: 0.
  -R         Reset the random number generator every time a new sequence is
             shuffled using the set seed instead of only setting it once.
  -n         Output sequence as RNA.
 By default the sequence is output as DNA,
             even if the input is RNA.
 This flag only applies when k > 1 and -l
             is not used, since in such cases the existing sequence letters are
             simply being rearranged.
+ -p         Activate an alternate mode which prints k-mer counts instead of
+            shuffling.
+All options excepting -i, -k and -o are ignored.
  -v         Verbose mode.
  -w         Very verbose mode.
  -h         Print this help message.
 ```

 ### Overview of shuffling algorithms